 Often, criminal charges are based on someone’s word and their perceptions of things that they think they saw happen.
 A capable lawyer can examine every fact they’ve alleged in light of the truth to show that the allegations don’t hold up under close examination.

-Experienced Criminal Defense Attorney In Texas
+Experienced Criminal Defense Attorney in Texas

 If you’ve been charged with a vehicle theft-related crime, it’s time to get a strong defense attorney on your side.
 A conviction on the charges can leave you with damage to your reputation in the community and facing the prospect of serving time behind bars and paying hefty fees.
 This is no time to hope for a good result with a court-appointed attorney; you need the best legal counsel you can get.
 Contact Cofer & Connelly, PLLC today to schedule a consultation and learn about our approach to criminal defense representation.
-Call (512) 991-0576 or reach us online now.
-We look forward to speaking with you.